Quilts As Decorative Wall Hangings

 Optional: Attach quilt label on top of one of the folded squares or preferred location.

 - Attach binding to quilt using preferred method and trim loose threads.

 - With a pair of sharp scissors or saw, trim the wooden dowel to the width of the quilt.
 Slide dowel through the additional enforcement and folded squares.

 Hang and enjoy!

 Mini quilt used in this tutorial was designed by Amanda of @BroadclothStudio.
-Download Interlocked mini quilt pattern for FREE here to make your own or if you want this exact mini quilt to be hanging on your wall, you can purchase it from my online store here.
+Download Interlocked mini quilt pattern here to make your own or if you want this exact mini quilt to be hanging on your wall, you can purchase it from my online store here.